 The Granger Bros

-In June of 2013, the brothers’ feature comedy “Alien Abduction” was optioned as part of the “Final Five” in the Cinecoup Film Accelerator competition and received international recognition.
+Additionally, The Granger Bros’ short film “Epic” featured rare comedy performances by Robert Patrick and Harrison Ford, and in 2013 they created numerous short segments licensed by Lionsgate for use in the film “Good Luck Chuck”.
+In 2013, the brothers’ feature comedy screenplay “Alien Abduction” was optioned as part of the “Final Five” in the Cinecoup Film Accelerator competition and received international recognition.

-In addition to their work in film, the brothers were the co-creators and organizers of 2012’s “519 Punk Festival” an outdoor music festival, featuring 11 punk/metal bands headlined by the legendary “GWAR” in their first and only international, unmasked performance.
-The festival was a great success and raised several thousand dollars for numerous charities.
+In addition to their work in film, the brothers co-created and organized 2012’s “519 Punk Festival”, an outdoor music festival, featuring 11 punk/metal bands headlined by the legendary “GWAR” in their first and only international, unmasked performance by the late Dave Brockie.
+The successful event raised several thousand dollars for numerous charities.

 In their spare time, Matt and Mikey enjoy long discussions about “whose fault it is”, painting self-portraits with watercolours and imagining a future where we will all live in perfect harmony with our robotic overlords.